Selkirk Mountains, BC - Rogers Pass Region - Sir Donald Range

 The picture of Sir Donald on this page was taken from the summit of Mt Uto.
 The grand North Face is visible (first ascent by Chouinard and Beckey in August, 1961).
 I climbed the NW Arete, which forms the right skyline.

 The following day I took a rest at the Wheeler hut.
 It seems that everyone who stays there brings/cooks too much, so I ate rather well.
-They had so much food they must have packed everything from their Fernandos kitchen cabinets for the climb.
 I enjoyed speaking with a Canadian guide from Nelson BC, Dave Smith, and his friend Ole from Denmark.
 Dave also has a technical interest in avalanches.
 He was not certain the peak would be dried off enough yet from the last storm.
 He also wisely suggested I start earlier than the 5am start I had planned.

 The climbing was extremely nice - 4th and easy 5th class.
 The exposure was always there, and despite the ease of the climbing I continued to feel apprehensive.